Zeebrow/rootless-docker-flask/README.md

 Either the term "rootless" is misleading, or I'm doing something wrong here.

+### Read/write access to bind mounts is determined by Docker host's file permissions

+Not to be confused with "the Docker host's file ownership".

+This must be a result of how `newuidmap` and `newgidmap` programs work (they're dependencies for rootless Docker).
+The man pages for these are really short.

+Basically, it seems that if you want to write to files on a bind mount from inside a container, the permissions need to be set appropriately on the host.
+Which kind of makes sense.
+I dunno if this is the same for rooty Docker (I need to spin up a VM and try this out... sometime).

+This holds even if the container user exists on the Docker host, and has the same `$(id)` in and outside of the container.

+Yup, still true if you passed `-u root` with `docker run`.
+Only difference is you can frolic about in the container more freely.
+So if you're doing containers right, this makes no difference.

+So far, so neat.

 ## Thoughts

 ### A multi-stage build would be ideal to bring the image size down (124MB = yikes)